 After a quick stop at the park’s Visitors Center, we drove to the ferry port and began the long journey back to Adelaide.
 By the time I got to my hostel, it was 11 pm… what a day!

-I spent Saturday sightseeing Adelaide on my own and REALLY enjoyed it.
+I spent Saturday sightseeing Adelaide on my own and REALLY enjoyed this portion of my first solo trip.
 It was so freeing to craft my own schedule and move about the city as I pleased.
 I started by walking along the river, passing the Adelaide Oval (sporting ground) and visiting St. Peter’s Church.
 Adelaide is known as the city of churches, so I’m happy I had time to go inside.

 After gelato I found myself at a Fringe Festival information booth.
 The Fringe Festival is a month-long arts festival in Adelaide where discounted shows and events pop up throughout the city.
 Someone at the hostel told me to check out a performance, so I bought tickets to a cabaret comedy show near my hostel, and it was GREAT!

-I’d like to end this post with a lesson I learned:
+I’d like to end this post with a lesson I learned after my first solo trip:

 Although I was traveling solo, I never felt alone.
 Everywhere I went, I met new people to share the experience with.
 I wasn’t nervous to travel alone, however, the thought of taking myself out to dinner gave me anxiety.
 I mean… hello awkward.
 My fear was faced head on when I took myself to a nearby pub for dinner Saturday night.
 I ordered a pizza, watched some Aussie footy, and ended up talking to a few locals!
 I’m so proud for putting myself out there, and now realize that eating alone is NOT weird.
 I actually got a lot of kudos for traveling alone!

-So, if any of you ever wake up one day and feel like taking a solo trip, JUST GO!
+So, if any of you ever wake up one day and feel like taking your first solo trip, JUST GO!
 It is such a great way to experience a new place and to learn more about yourself.
+Until next time!

 Like this post?
 Pin it to save it for later and share with others!